Splunk Cloud Platform

 1 Lexicographical order sorts items based on the values used to encode the items in computer memory.
 In Splunk software, this is almost always UTF-8 encoding, which is a superset of ASCII.
 Lexicographical order sorts numbers before letters, based on the first digit.
 For example, the numbers 10, 9, 70, 100 are sorted lexicographically as 10, 100, 70, 9.

-If you are defining an Amazon S3 federated index for a customer-managed Glue table, and you prefer to see your human-readable timestamps replaced by numeric UNIX time format values, change the value of Unix time field to a different field name than _time.
+If you are defining an Amazon S3 federated index for a customer-created Glue table, and you prefer to see your human-readable timestamps replaced by numeric UNIX time format values, change the value of Unix time field to a different field name than _time.
 The Unix time field value cannot be shared by field names in the AWS Glue table dataset to which the federated index maps.

 To learn more about declaring the Time field, Time format, and Unix time field for Amazon S3 federated indexes that map to customer-created AWS Glue datasets, see Map an Amazon S3 federated index to a customer-created AWS Glue table dataset.